-Volvo Supertruck 2016 Project Of Perfecting Modern Truck Design – Volvo launches a SuperTruck program that will be a refinement of modern-day trucks, with development that exceeds its transport efficiency standard of up to 75 percent.
+Volvo Supertruck 2016 Project Modern Truck Design – Volvo launches a SuperTruck program that will be a refinement of modern-day trucks, with development that exceeds its transport efficiency standard of up to 75 percent.
 Through a combination of advanced aerodynamics, vehicles and powertrain technologies, Swedish-engineered Volvo SuperTruck 2016 achieved an 88 percent freight efficiency increase that could exceed the 50 percent increase target set by the US Department of Energy (DOE) SuperTruck program.

 Volvo SuperTruck 2016 design optimizes roof lines and truck front profiles to minimize aerodynamic obstacles.
 The cabin is 3 inches tall and 8 inches longer than the standard VNL, and is narrower on the front than in the back.
 The custom-made windshield is strung dramatically and curved dramatically to adjust the cabin profile and hood.
 The hood is so tilted that it can not be seen from the driver’s seat.